SassyCatSlaps/TheaterCMS/Readme.md

 I participated in a Live Project with a team of peers for the final two weeks of my C# and .NET course at The Tech Academy.
 The project was for a company in Portland called Theatre Vertigo.
 It involved creating and building an interactive website for managing and productions using a Code-first approach with Entity Framework and .NET MVC.

-This team project was organized into a two-week sprint, and was managed with Agile and Scrum methodologies.
+This team project was organized into a two-week sprint and was managed with Agile and Scrum methodologies.
 Organization included an inception planning meeting, daily stand-ups, weekly sprint reviews, and finished with a code retrospective.
 We used Azure DevOps, and employed boards and user stories to achieve a well-ordered level of Project Management.

 The majority of my work for this project revolved around creating a Blog area for the website, with user and admin capabilities.
 I was assigned some of the harder stories for this project and am very proud of what I was able to learn and accomplish.